postgres/pgweb/docs/authentication.rst

 #.
 This dictionary of information is then URL-encoded.
 #.
 The resulting URL-encoded string is padded with spaces to an even
-   16 bytes, and is then AES encrypted with a shared key.
+   16 bytes, and is then AES-SIV encrypted with a shared key and a 16 byte nonce.
 This key is stored in the main website system and indexed by the site id, and it is stored in the settings of the community website somewhere.
 Since this key is what protects the authentication, it should be treated as very valuable.
 #.
-The resulting encrypted string and the IV used for the encryption are
+The resulting encrypted string, the nonce used for the encryption
-   base64-encoded (in URL mode, meaning it uses - and _ instead of + and /.
+   and the tag from the digest are base64-encoded (in URL mode, meaning it uses - and _ instead of + and /.
 #.
 The main website looks up the redirection URL registered for this site
    (again indexed by the site id), and constructs an URL of the format
-   <redirection_url>?i=<iv>&d=<encrypted data>
+   <redirection_url>?n=<nonce>&d=<encrypted data>&t=<tag>
 #.
 The user browser is redirected to this URL.
 #.
 The community website detects that this is a redirected authentication
    response, and starts processing it specifically.
 #.
 Using the shared key, the data is decrypted (while first being base64
-   decoded, of course)
+   decoded, of course).
+Since authenticated encryption using AES-SIV is used, this step will fail if there has been any tampering with the data.
 #.
 The resulting string is urldecoded - and if any errors occur in the
    decoding, the authentication will fail.
-This step is guaranteed to fail if the encryption key is mismatching between the community site and the main website, since it is going to end up with something that is definitely not an url-decodeable string.
 #.
 The community site will look up an existing user record under this
    username, or create a new one if one does not exist already (assuming the site keeps local track of users at all - if it just deals with